hansraj09/hansraj09/README.md

 - 👋 Hi, I’m @hansraj09
-- 👀 I’m interested in Software Develpment
+- 👀 I’m interested in full-stack Software Development
-- 🌱 I’m currently new exciting frameworks for REACT.
+- 🌱 I’m currently learning new exciting frameworks for REACT and mobile development.

 <!---
 hansraj09/hansraj09 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.